History of Social Security in the United States: Expansion and evolution

 The provisions of Social Security have been changing since the 1930s, shifting in response to economic worries as well as concerns over changing gender roles and the position of minorities.
 Officials have responded more to the concerns of women than those of minority groups.
 Social Security gradually moved toward universal coverage.
 By 1950, debates moved away from which occupational groups should be included to how to provide more adequate coverage.
 Changes in Social Security have reflected a balance between promoting equality and efforts to provide adequate protection.

 In 1940, benefits paid totaled $35 million.
 These rose to $961 million in 1950, $11.2 billion in 1960, $31.9 billion in 1970, $120.5 billion in 1980, and $247.8 billion in 1990 (all figures in nominal dollars, not adjusted for inflation).
 In 2004, $492 billion of benefits were paid to 47.5 million beneficiaries.
 In 2009, nearly 51 million Americans received $650 billion in Social Security benefits.

 The effects of Social Security took decades to manifest themselves.
 In 1950, it was reported that as many as 40% of Americans over 65 were still employed in some capacity, but by 1980 that figure had dropped to less than 20%.
 In 1990, fewer than 11% of Americans over 65 were still employed, an all-time low after which the number began to slowly rise again.

 During the 1950s, over-65s continued to have the highest poverty rate of any age group in the US with the largest percentage of the nation's wealth concentrated in the hands of Americans under 35.
 By 2010, this figure had dramatically reversed itself with the largest percentage of wealth being in the hands of Americans aged 55–75 and those under 45 being among the poorest.
 Elder poverty, once a normal sight, had thus become rare by the 21st century.

 1939 Amendment

+The amendments from 1939 transformed Social Security and added benefits for the spouses, minor children, retired workers, and benefits for the families.